ferjorosa/ferjorosa.github.io/_posts/2025-08-01-decision-theory-III.md

 </table>
 </center>

-The results confirm our Part II calculations: the optimal strategy is to skip the test and buy the field directly, with a maximum expected utility of 721 million dollars—exactly matching our manual computation.
-What took us pages of manual calculations in Part II, PyAgrum solved in just 0.24 milliseconds.
+The results confirm our hand-written calculations: the optimal strategy is to skip the test and buy the field directly, with a maximum expected utility of 721 million dollars.
+What took us pages of manual calculations, <a href="https://pyagrum.readthedocs.io"><code>PyAgrum</code></a> solved in just 0.24 milliseconds.

-<h2 id="testing-robustness-with-deterministic-sensitivity-analysis">Testing Robustness with Deterministic Sensitivity Analysis</h2>
+<h2 id="testing-robustness-with-sensitivity-analysis">Testing Robustness with Sensitivity Analysis</h2>

-The boardroom went quiet when you presented the recommendation: "Skip the test, buy the field."
-Then came the inevitable questions.
-The CFO leaned forward: "What if our estimate of high-quality probability is off by 10%?"
-The head geologist chimed in: "And what if the test cost isn't $30M but $50M?"
-The CEO, fingers drumming on the mahogany table, asked the real question: "How sure are we that this decision won't fall apart if our assumptions are wrong?"
+Now that we've found the best strategy for buying the oil field, we may wonder: What happens if we got some of our numbers wrong?
+Maybe the geological survey isn't as accurate as we thought, or test costs could jump higher than expected.
+At what point do these changes actually matter for our decision?

-This is where sensitivity analysis becomes your best friend.
-After finding the optimal decision strategy, it's crucial to understand how sensitive our results are to changes in the input parameters.
-Sensitivity analysis helps identify which uncertainties have the greatest impact on the expected utility and, consequently, on the optimal decisions.
+This is exactly what sensitivity analysis helps us figure out.
+Once we have our optimal strategy, we need to test how much our answer depends on the specific numbers we plugged in.
+Some parameters might barely affect our decision, while others could completely flip our recommendation with just small changes.

 We'll tackle this challenge with three complementary approaches: